-This document is meant to be a solution for users who are encountering missing .dll errors or other error messages related to .dll files.
-Before trying the recommended resolutions to resolving these errors, we suggest if you're getting a single missing .dll error, that you search for that .dll file on Computer Hope.
+This page is meant to be a solution for users who are encountering missing .dll errors or other error messages related to .dll files.
+Before trying the recommended solutions to resolve these errors, if you're getting a single missing .dll error, we recommend searching for that .dll file on Computer Hope.

-For example, if you're getting an error similar to "Internet Explorer encountered an error in KERNEL32.DLL at 0137:BFF3191C", search for "kernel32.dll" to make sure a specific document has not been created for your issue.
-In some situations a .dll file error may be caused by a specific situation.
+For example, if you're getting an error such as "Internet Explorer encountered an error in KERNEL32.DLL at 0137:BFF3191C," search for "kernel32.dll" to find documents related to that file.
+In some situations, a .dll file error may be caused by a specific situation.

-If the Computer Hope search does not return any results for your .dll file or you're encountering issues with several different .dll files, continue reading our recommendations for resolving your issue.
+If the Computer Hope search does not return any results for your .dll, continue reading for additional troubleshooting suggestions.

 Downloading a .dll file

 If you're encountering .dll errors that are preventing you from getting into Windows, to troubleshoot the computer, boot the computer into Safe Mode.
-Once successfully in Safe Mode, you can continue with the below steps.
+Once successfully in Safe Mode, you can continue trying the options on this page.

-Use the Windows XP SFC command to have windows scan and repair files; to run this command, follow the below steps.
-Additional information about the SFC command can be found on our SFC command page.
+Use the SFC command to have Windows scan and repair files.
+To run this command, follow the steps below.
+For additional information about the SFC command, see our SFC command page.

-Once the above steps have been completed, Windows will verify that all protected windows files are intact.
+Once the steps above are completed, Windows will verify that all protected Windows files are intact.